 Every spring, the Foundation receives complaints from members who cannot access public libraries on that day, cannot pay water bills because municipal and county offices are closed, or who cannot access the courthouses or other valuable government services.
 Good Friday is a roving holiday—changing its date every year—and is a purely Christian holiday commemorating the legendary death of the Christian messiah.
 “It is a day of solemn religious observance, and nothing else, for believing Christians, and no one else.”
 Metzl v.
 Leininger, 57 F.3d 618, 620 (7th Cir.
 1995).
-Only a minority of states has official Good Friday holidays, fortunately.
+Only a minority of states have official Good Friday holidays, fortunately.

 One of the Foundation’s favorite legal successes was striking down the Wisconsin statute that provided for a Good Friday holiday.
 The 1945 statute prescribed that “On Good Friday, the period from 11 a.m. to 3 p.m. shall uniformly be observed for the purpose of worship.”
 It was later amended to include a requirement that state offices close at noon on Good Friday.